alaurin10/ME405/README.md

 ### Hardware Overview

 As shown in Figure 1, the plotter uses a two arm linkage and two stepper motors to plot in the xy-plane.
-***ADD MORE TO THIS SECTION***
-- TMC4210
-- Stepper motors
+Two stepper motors are used to control the angles of the arms, thereby controlling the position of the pen.
+The stepper motors are controlled with an external device, the
+TMC4210.
+For the pen-up and the pen-down motion, a DC motor and a scissor lift is used to move the paper up and down to the tip of the pen.

 ### Software Overview